Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 Step 4 — Fuzzy TOPSIS (Basin Ranking)

 Technique for Order Preference by Similarity to Ideal Solution.
-Expert-rated criteria use a 1–7 linguistic scale (VL/L/ML/M/MH/H/VH → TFN7); secondary data criteria use 1–5 (VL/L/M/H/VH → TFN5).
+All 9 criteria use a 1–5 linguistic scale (VL/L/M/H/VH → TFN5).
 Weighted normalized decision matrix compared against Fuzzy Positive Ideal Solution (FPIS) and Fuzzy Negative Ideal Solution (FNIS).
 Closeness coefficient (CC) determines ranking.

 Step 5 — Sensitivity Analysis